 For this reason I wrote this guide in 5 steps to help you to create a speech that will last a lifetime.

-1. START BY INTRODUCING YOURSELF
+1. INTRODUCE YOURSELF

 Start by introducing yourself to the audience.